 MM first analyzed leverage under the assumption that there are no corporate or personal income taxes.
-On the basis of their assumptions, they stated and algebraically proved two propositions:2
+On the basis of their assumptions, they stated and algebraically proved two propositions.2

-Proposition I The value of any firm is established by capitalizing its expected net operating income (EBIT) at a constant rate (r{sU}) that is based on the firm's risk class:
+Proposition I. The value of any firm is established by capitalizing its expected net operating income (EBIT) at a constant rate (r{sU}) that is based on the firm's risk class:

-$$V{L} = V{U} = \frac{EBIT}{WACC} = \frac{EBIT}{r{sU}}.$$ (17-1)
+$$V{L} = V{U} = \frac{EBIT}{WACC} = \frac{EBIT}{r{sU}}$$ (26-1)

 Here the subscript L designates a levered firm and U designates an unlevered firm.
-Both firms are assumed to be in the same business risk class, and r{sU} is the required rate of return for an unlevered, or all-equity, firm of this risk class when there are no taxes.
+Both firms are assumed to be in the same business risk class, and r{sU} is the required rate of return for an unlevered (i.e., all-equity) firm of this risk class when there are no taxes.
 For our purposes, it is easiest to think in terms of a single firm that has the option of financing either with all equity or with some combination of debt and equity.
-Hence, L designates the firm if it uses some amount of debt, and U designates the firm if it uses no debt.
+Hence, L designates a firm that uses some amount of debt and U designates a firm that uses no debt.